bit-lance/starknet-website-test/README.md

 3. Start translating the strings in the translation editor.
 4. Save your changes and submit them for review.

 We appreciate all contributions!
 Your translations will help make the StarkNet website more accessible to people around the world.
+Update